Pesto is a classic condiment that everyone loves. This recipe is both delicious and vegan – so if you’re a fan of pesto, check it out!

 Pulse a few times until the basil is finely minced, and you get a creamy green pesto.

-Note: do not blend continuously; this will warm up the basil, which will lose flavor.
-It's best to pulse.
-Also, you can adjust consistency based on your preference by simply adding more water.
+Note: do not blend continuously; this will warm up the basil, which will lose flavor and turn dark.
+Also, you can adjust consistency based on your preference by adding more water.

 Serving suggestions